Life after Cornerstone

 Our transition efforts begin within the first few weeks of a student’s enrollment.
 Planning meetings with each student start with a discussion of what needs to change to achieve a successful transition.
 All therapies focus on overcoming obstacles that led to placement and strengthening the supports that will be needed to ensure success.

 Our ability to achieve our mission is tied to all of The Cornerstone Experience but also to the culture within the school community that emphasizes the transitional nature of Cornerstone.
 We consistently create opportunities to discuss with the student body that returning to district is the norm.
 In weekly student community meetings, group therapy, IEP meetings, and staff meetings, we talk openly about this goal.
 Our school-wide system of developmental steps and levels is designed to lead students on the path back to district, to support the norm of returning “home”.

 A coordinated transition is also necessary if returning to home district is to be successful.
 This typically includes 2-3 months of the student attending both Cornerstone and the home district each day.
 We carefully monitor the student so that any “bumps in the road” can be overcome.
 Once the transition is about to be completed, the student is treated to a school-wide celebration.
 These occasions send a clear message to students, staff, and families that Cornerstone’s most treasured mission is to return students to their “home”.

 Early College and Work Study Program

-Our Early College Program serves to lessen freshman college anxiety, helping ensure Cornerstone students success in college.
+Our Early College Program serves to prevent freshman college anxiety, helping ensure Cornerstone students success in college.
 Seniors frequently participate by taking courses at a local community college during the regular school day.
 They receive college credit and begin to experience the demands that college will bring, while addressing any stressors in therapy.
-Our early college program for sophmores and juniors have college professors coming to Cornerstone to teach selected honors courses.
+Our early college program for sophomores and juniors have college professors coming to Cornerstone to teach selected honors courses.